VOD film review: Diana

 Naveen Andrews follows Watts’ lead and delivers the material with intense sincerity, but their commendable straight faces and earnest emoting cannot stop the howlers from screaming off the page.
 “You don’t perform the operation,” he informs Diana as their courting begins.
 “The operation performs you.”
 Nobody bats an eyelid.

 There are hints of something darker, or more substantial – “I’m very fond of foxes,” she quips to Dodi.
-“They’re like me, we’ve all escaped from the Windsors!” – but Jeffreys’ respectful tone is so worried about being anything else that the movie becomes as bland as a bleached dishcloth.
-At times, you wish there were three people in their writing room.
+“They’re like me, we’ve all escaped from the Windsors!” – but Jeffreys’ respectful tone is perhaps so preoccupied with worries of being anything else that the movie winds up frustratingly bland.
+Every now and then in life, a film comes along that is so terrible it’s fun to watch.
+Diana isn’t one of them.